kongmsr/oneid-core/README.md

+- go version: gte 1.21

 ## oneid-core

 1. this is used by kong plugins and oneid-aacs
 2. summery

 - declare model
 - oneid-aacs expose api
 - jwt parser
 - cert util